Apgoldberg1/Dex-Net-5.0/README.md

 ### Configs

 The configs include YAML files specifying model name, save name, dataset path, optimizer, wandb logging, batch size, and more.
-The dataset path should be to the directory containing the "tensors" folder for either the Dex-Net 2.0 or Dex-Net 3.0 datasets.
+The dataset path should be to the directory containing the "tensors" folder for either the Dex-Net 2.0 or Dex-Net 3.0 dataset.

 ## 🧠 Grasp Models